ACCESS Program Updates

 Same-Day Trip Requests:

-Thanks to the generous support of PennDOT, riders can request same-day trips on a space available basis, through at least June 30th, 2024.
+Thanks to the generous support of PennDOT, riders can request same-day trips on a space available basis.

-• Call your local service provider Monday-Saturday between 8:00 a.m. and 3:00 p.m. to request a trip.
+• Call your local service provider request a same-day trip.

 • Same-day trips are not guaranteed, but service providers will make every effort to accommodate your request.